compoundingeffects/bigpictureschool/logic.md

 Consider this simple example: we know that all mammals are warm-blooded.
 We also know that whales are mammals.
 So what can we conclude?
 That whales are warm-blooded — and we can be completely confident in that conclusion.
 It follows automatically from the two facts we started with.

 This is the core idea behind logic.
 It recognizes that some ways of reasoning are solid, while others are shaky.
 And here's the really interesting part: what makes reasoning solid isn't *what* you're reasoning about, but *how* you're reasoning.
 The same logical structure that works for whales and mammals also works for apples and fruit, or employees and company policies.
-Logic is a universal template for clear thinking.
+Logic is a universal template for sound thinking.

 ## The building blocks of logical thinking